 Legislative Updates

-Louisiana’s 2025 Regular Legislative Session runs April 14th through June 12th!
-Together, we can advocate for our kids, families, schools, friends & neighbors and hold our elected officials accountable to the pro-vaccine majority in our state.
+Louisiana’s 2025 Regular Legislative Session ended June 12th!
+Together, we stood up to advocate for our kids, families, schools, friends & neighbors and hold our elected officials accountable to the pro-vaccine majority in our state.

 Together, we can protect our communities from vaccine preventable diseases!

-HB 377 (Rep. Owen): Authorizes individuals to refuse certain medical treatments under EUA - OPPOSE
+HB 690 by Rep. Owen: Authorizes individuals to refuse certain medical treatments under EUA

-HB 555 (Reps.
-Amedee & McCormick): Provides relative to medical intervention "Medical Freedom Act" - OPPOSE
+HB 555 by Reps.
+Amedee & McCormick: Provides relative to medical intervention "Medical Freedom Act"

 Conflates public health with discrimination and would prohibit government and private entities—including schools and businesses—from requiring medical interventions, including vaccines.